appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ## Postgres
 In this release, we have added a PostgreSQL extension for the Apache AGE Graph Database in PostgreSQL version 15.
 This extension will be supported on Linux Alpine and Debian-based PostgreSQL images.
-Additionally, Remote Replica will be supported for PostgreSQL major versions 13 and 14.
-As a reminder, we already have support for major versions 15 and 16.
 Please refer to these links for Apache AGE extension trial.

 Alpine: https://github.com/kubedb/postgres-docker/tree/release-15.5-alpine-age

 Debian: https://github.com/kubedb/postgres-docker/tree/release-15.5-bookworm-age

+Additionally, Postgres Remote Replica will be supported for PostgreSQL major versions 13 and 14.
+As a reminder, we already have support for major PostgresSQL versions 15 and 16.
+Please refer to this [link](https://kubedb.com/docs/v2024.4.27/guides/postgres/remote-replica/remotereplica/) to know more about Postgres Remote Replica concepts and example.

 ## RabbitMQ
 ### OpsRequest